WSarkhan/WSarkhan/README.md

  ### 👋 Hi there, I'm Ward

-🖥️ **Transitioning into Tech:** From an Estimator in the industrial & commercial roofing sector to a budding full-stack developer, I'm currently gearing up for my software development course with Northcoders.
+🖥️ **Transitioning into Tech:** From an Estimator in the industrial & commercial roofing sector to a budding full-stack developer, I'm currently on a software development course with Northcoders.
 As I embark on this new journey, I'm also honing my skills in responsive web design through FreeCodeCamp.

 🎓 **Educational Background** I hold a 2:1 BSc in Economics, and I am currently earning an MSc in Quantity Surveying from the University of Northumbria.